thetredev/srcds-tickrate-enabler/README.md

 ## Plugin Installation

-1. Download the latest release archive from https://github.com/thetredev/srcds-tickrate-enabler/releases to your server's game directory, for example `cstrike`
-2. Extract the archive: `tar xf srcds_tickrate_enabler-<version>-linux_amd64.tar.gz`
-3. Restart SRCDS
+See the installation instructions for the respective [release](https://github.com/thetredev/srcds-tickrate-enabler/releases).

 # Building From Source